-You can submit a complaint to the Bank of Italy:
+You can submit a complaint to Banca d'Italia:

-Why you can submit a complaint to the Bank of Italy
+Why you can submit a complaint to Banca d'Italia

-Complaints are a listening channel and contribute to the Bank of Italy's consumer protection work.
-Analysing the complaints received and the indications deriving from them make it possible to intercept specific consumer protection needs, and improve the information available to the Bank for carrying out its supervision.
-Complaints can also highlight gaps in the legislation and aspects of it that can be improved, as well as topics that need financial education initiatives to raise the level of customers' awareness regarding banking and financial services.
-A complaint is not a tool for requesting consultancy, an opinion or an interpretation of legislation.
+Complaints are a listening channel and contribute to Banca d'Italia's consumer protection work.
+Analysing the complaints received help in identifying specific consumer protection needs, and improve the information available to Banca d'Italia for its supervision activities.
+Complaints can also reveal gaps in the legislation and aspects of it that can be improved, as well as topics that need to be covered by financial education initiatives to raise the level of customers' awareness regarding banking and financial services.
+A complaint is not a tool for requesting a consultation, an opinion or an interpretation of legislation.

 Another fundamental channel for listening and for monitoring the main problems experienced by customers is the continuous dialogue with the consumer associations that belong to the Consiglio Nazionale dei Consumatori e degli Utenti (National Council for Users and Consumers, CNCU).

-The Bank of Italy reports on its management of complaints by providing a general account of the analyses carried out in its 'Report on Operations and Activities of the Bank of Italy', and more detailed information in its 'Report on the management of complaints from customers of banks and financial companies'.
+Banca d'Italia reports on its management of complaints by providing a general account of the analyses carried out in its 'Activity and Sustainability Report', and more detailed information in its 'Report on the management of complaints from customers of banks and financial companies'.

 What it is

-A complaint is a written communication sent to the Bank of Italy in which a customer or another interested party can report:
+A complaint is a written communication sent to Banca d'Italia in which a customer or another interested party can report:

-• conduct on the part of banks and supervised financial intermediaries that they deem to be irregular or wrong;
+- conduct on the part of banks and supervised financial intermediaries which they deem to be irregular or wrong;

 Submitting a complaint does not start an administrative proceeding, as governed by Law 241/1990.

-What the Bank of Italy does when it receives a complaint
+What Banca d'Italia does when it receives a complaint

-When the Bank of Italy receives complaints that do not fall under its remit, it sends them to the competent authority or organization, if they are not already involved.
+When Banca d'Italia receives complaints that do not fall under its remit, it sends them to the competent authority or organization, if they are not already involved.
 It informs the customer that it has done so or invites the complainant to send their complaint directly to the competent authority or organization.

-What the Bank cannot do when it receives a complaint
+What Banca d'Italia cannot do when it receives a complaint

-It is important to know that the Bank of Italy:
+It is important to know that Banca d'Italia:

-• does not make any decision concerning the contractual relations between an intermediary and a customer, as for example the Banking and Financial Ombudsman (ABF) can, nor does it make any evaluation of decisions that individual intermediaries make autonomously, such as the granting of a loan;
+- does not make any decision concerning the contractual relations between an intermediary and a customer, as the Banking and Financial Ombudsman (ABF) can for example, nor does it make any evaluation of decisions that individual intermediaries make autonomously, such as granting a loan;

 Who can use this service